VentFree is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A new fireplace mantel can brighten up an entire room- and they’re a great place to hang a stocking.

 There are several types of fire mantles as they can be done from different materials; for this project, we shall use wood to create a fresh new look fire mantle.
+Make sure you read our guide on how mantels are attached.

 - Tape measure